Victims Tell of Trauma, Healing in Golden State Killer Case

 She can't go skiing, for fear she'll see someone in a ski mask like the one DeAngelo wore.
 The sound of a helicopter is another trigger, because “after the attack the helicopters would fly over every night with spotlights on the ground, looking for DeAngelo.”

-Sacramento County District Attorney Anne Marie Schubert has said the man then known as the East Area Rapist violently ended a more innocent era in the Sacramento suburbs.

-DeAngelo pleaded guilty in June to 13 counts of murder and publicly admitted to dozens of rapes that were too old to prosecute.
-His attorneys did not respond to a comment request for this story.
+DeAngelo pleaded guilty in June to 13 counts of murder and admitted to dozens of rapes that were too old to prosecute.
+His attorneys did not respond to a request for comment.

 All told, he admitted to 161 crimes involving 48 people.